jchip/nix-clap/README.md

 - `unknown-option` - Throws Error `Unknown option ${name}`
 - `unknown-command` - Throws Error `Unkown command ${ctx.name}`
 - `no-action` - Output help with error `No command given` and emit `exit`
+* `regex-unmatch` - Output a message to let user know that value didn't match and default will be used.
 - `exit` - calls `process.exit(code)`

 #### Skip Default Event Behaviors